electrode-io/electrode-native/README.md

 The platform is running on [node](https://nodejs.org/en/) and has a node engine version requirement of `>=6.9.4` (current LTS version).
 Please make sure you are running a node engine matching this version requirement (you should use `nvm` if not already, to easily install and switch between node versions).

+**Walmart npm**

+Due to the fact that node packages are currently walmart scoped, they are stored in our internal enterprise npm repository.
+If you haven't done so already, you'll need to setup npm accordingly.
+Please see [this confluence page](https://confluence.walmart.com/display/PGPTOOLS/NPM+and+Nexus) for instructions.

 #### Optional prerequisites

 If you need to work on the container generation for Android, you'll need to have all build tools installed.
 If you have Android Studio installed (and corresponding ENV variable paths correctly setup), you should be good to go.